Booking Software

 What tends to change after a specialist is acquired

 Feature development on escape-room-specific requests slows as the wider platform roadmap takes priority.
 Support teams grow but become more generalised.
-Pricing structures can shift as the parent company applies its commercial model.
-In late 2025, Clubspeed announced a major AI-driven platform overhaul — useful for some operators, but a signal that the product vision is increasingly shaped by a platform that serves many industries, not just yours.
+Pricing structures shift as the parent company applies its commercial model — Resova's new $50/month connector fee for anyone not on its SpeedPay payment system is exactly that pattern, lifting the real entry price to ~$90/month.
+In late 2025, Clubspeed announced a major AI-driven platform overhaul, and in May 2026 Clubspeed itself was bought by Valsoft — another sign the product vision is increasingly shaped by a corporate structure that serves many industries, not just yours.

 What Resova still does well

-The core product is stable and well-established.
+The core product is mature and well-established, and Resova still handles escape room bookings competently.
 If you have been on it for years and have a working setup, switching carries its own costs and risks.
-Resova still handles escape room bookings competently.
+But recent form has tested that loyalty — including an outage caused by Resova failing to renew its own resova.us domain name, which took operators' booking pages down until the renewal was paid and DNS repropagated.
 The question is whether its trajectory still aligns with where your business is heading — and whether there is now a better specialist option available.

 The Alternatives Compared